I want to celebrate some Disney Princesses… of colour.

 One of the early films in the Disney Renaissance, this sees Princess Jasmine as the female lead opposite the eponymous Aladdin.
 Of presumably Persian royalty, she is a character who is destined for an arranged marriage but is looking for more than a foppish or arrogant prince.
 Could Aladdin be the one?

 The animation is classic Disney, the characterisation very American, and the songs are catchy enough.
-Jasmine has an independent spirit, but storywise she’s really there to support Aladdin – but she’s a visually as one of the Disney Princesses of Colour.
+Jasmine has an independent spirit, but storywise she’s really there to support Aladdin – but she’s one of the first Disney Princesses of Colour.
 And the fact is that the human characters are all upstaged my Robin William’s genie anyway – one of the first times a big star was cast in an animated movie.

 Probably the best reviewed and most popular film on this list, it is a fairly safe choice.
 However, some scenes may be a bit intense for young children.
 I had lots of cuddles during the finale.